pasqal-io/godasse/README.md

 The rules for `orMethod` are as follows:

-- Goode **never** injects a `orMethod` on your sake;
+- Godasse **never** injects a `orMethod` on your sake;
 - you cannot have both a `orMethod` and a `default`;
 - the `orMethod` must be a method of the same struct;
 - the `orMethod` must take 0 arguments and return `(T, error)` where `T` is the type of your field;
 - the order in which `orMethod`s is called is unspecified (and actually varies).

-Don't worry, Goode will check these properties when generating the deserializer.
+Don't worry, Godasse will check these properties when generating the deserializer.

 ## Initializing private fields